 If this course is not on the current schedule of open enrollment courses and you are interested in attending this or another course as an open enrollment, please contact us at (410)956-8805 or firstname.lastname@example.org.
 Please indicate the course name, number of students who wish to participate. and a preferred time frame.
 ATI typically schedules open enrollment courses with a 3-5 month lead time.
 For on-site pricing, you can use the request an on-site quote form, call us at (410)956-8805, or email us at email@example.com.

-Steven G. Ferguson is an Executive V.P. of a testing lab and has been working in the compliance test arena for over 35 years at test laboratories and manufacturing companies designing products, developing procedures and performing tests.
-He presents various courses on EMI/EMC compliance including EMC for Nuclear Power Facilities, Architectural Shielding, a hands-on course MIL-STD-461 testing, Electrical Safety evaluations and Environmental testing.
-He is an iNARTE Certified EMC Engineer and administers the iNARTE approved testing center.
+Steven G. Ferguson is the owner of Compliance Direction, LLC and has been working in the compliance test arena for over 40 years at test laboratories and manufacturing companies designing products, developing procedures and performing tests.
+He presents various courses on EMI/EMC compliance including EMC for Nuclear Power Facilities, architectural Shielding and this course on MIL-STD-461 & DO-160 testing at customer facilities on-site for multiple government and industrial clients.
+He holds an iNARTE EMC engineer certification.

 Contact this instructor (please mention course name in the subject line)